$L^{p}$-estimates, local well-posedness and controllability for linear and semilinear backward SPDEs: Introduction

 \begin{theo} Let $(y,Y)$ be a weak solution to \eqref{eq:intro}.
 Assume that $y_T\in L^\infty_{\mathcal F_T}(\Omega;L^\infty(\dom))$ and $F\in L^{\infty}_{\fil}(0,T;L^\infty(\mathcal O))$.
 Then the process $y$ taken from the solution $(y,Y)$ to \eqref{eq:intro} belongs to $L^\infty_{\fil}(0,T;L^\infty(\dom))$ and satisfies

 for some $C>0$ only depending on $\dom$, $\alpha$ and $\beta$. \end{theo}

 Theorems \ref{thm:ito} and \ref{thm:infinity} should be compared with \cite[Theorem 3.2]{HMY02}, where similar results are presented for one-dimensional BSPDEs.
 However, our contributions differ in several ways.
-Firstly, while \cite{HMY02} is restricted to the one-dimensional case, our results are established for BSPDEs in any dimension.
-Secondly, we address weak solutions rather than strong solutions.
-This distinction is important since weak solutions are less regular in the spatial variable and cannot be evaluated pointwise, preventing the direct application of Itô's formula to the function $u^{2p}$ as in \cite{HMY02}.
-Instead, we establish an Ito's formula for the $L^p$-norm in the backward case (see \Cref{prop:ito} below), using some ideas from \cite{dareiotis2015} for SPDEs, which involve truncations and limit procedures.
+Firstly, while \cite{HMY02} is restricted to the one-dimensional case, our results are established for BSPDEs in any dimension. {Secondly, we address weak solutions rather than strong solutions.
+This distinction is important since weak solutions are less regular in the spatial variable and cannot be evaluated pointwise, preventing the direct application of Itô's formula to the function $y^{2p}$ as in \cite{HMY02}.
+Instead, we establish an Ito's formula for the $L^p$-norm in the backward case (see \Cref{prop:ito} below), using some ideas from \cite{dareiotis2015} for SPDEs, which involve {direct and constructive arguments}, like truncations and limit procedures for a suitable approximation of the $L^p$-norm (see Sections \ref{sec_tech} and \ref{sec_ito_proof})}.
 Finally, our work considers coefficients that are merely bounded, as opposed to some differentiability conditions imposed in \cite[eq.
 (2.4)]{HMY02}.
 Similarly, we relax the conditions on the initial datum and the source term, which are less restrictive compared to those required by \cite[eqs.
 (2.2)--(2.3)]{HMY02}.

 As in \cite{HMY02}, we also obtain a uniform bound on the first component of the solution of the BSPDE (see Theorem \ref{thm:infinity}), which initially can be surprising due to the presence of the stochastic integral.
 Nevertheless, as mentioned before, the noise term in \eqref{eq:intro} is endogenous to the equation, and as noted in \cite{DT12}, this special feature makes the theory for these equations closer to deterministic PDEs than to SPDEs.